Population Advice for Research Committee (PARC)

 South West Wales Research Design and Conduct Service (RDCS) supports healthcare professionals in developing research projects which answer questions beneficial to those who use their service.
 RDCS supports these professionals to involve patients and service users in the research design and development of their trials.
 There is often only a short period of time between needing the input of patients and service users, and so RDCS in the South West created the Population Advice for Research Committee (PARC).

 PARC is a group of people who are able to respond quickly to request for support by RDCS on behalf of their trials.
-They will have experience as NHS GP or hospital patients and/or other healthcare service users or as carers and be able to support the develoment of research funding applciations by email and/or by attending meetings in or around Swansea.
+They have experience as NHS GP or hospital patients and/or other healthcare service users and/or as carers.
+They are able to support the development of research funding applications by email and/or by attending meetings in or around Swansea.

 Members of PARC are also members of the Involving People network within Wales.